elinor-oren/DL4SN-e-nose/README.md

 - Use the TinyML shield
 - Replace the wires in the ribbon cable to align with the sensors
 - Plug the screen and sensor into the shield's designated I2C ports

+## Step 2 - Software
+- Download the .zip libraries from `Enclosure` and add them to your Arduino Libraries.
 - Run the I2C test in `Enclosure` to see their respective addresses.
 You can change the sensor's address in the sketch if these conflict.

-## Step 2 - Software
-- Download the required libraries from `Enclosure` and add them to your Arduino Libraries.

 ## Data Recording + Processing
 - Copy and paste your Serial data into a textfile.